rice-eclipse/slonk/api.md

 - `frequency_status` - number: The number of times (per second) to attempt to send driver status update messages.

-- `frequency_logging` - number: The number of times (per second) to save sensor data to the log files.
+- `log_buffer_size` - number: The size of each log buffer.
+  When a log buffer is full, its data will be flushed into a log file.

 - `sensor_groups` - array: A list describing each set of sensors and the threads that manage them.
 It will also include calibration information.